icehrm/icehrm.github.io/_docs/icehrm-enterprise.md

 Recruitment module can be used to:

 - Post jobs
-- Let candidates apply for these jobs
+- Let candidates apply for posted jobs
 - Schedule interviews
-- Track candidate progress with notes
+- Track candidate progress
 - Share job links with linkedIn, facebook, twitter and google+ directly from icehrm

 More about [recruitment module](/docs/recruitment/)